 While we at the Tennessee World Affairs Council are happy to use the Academic WorldQuest to show the students how our government is filled with accessible and welcoming people none of the trip would have been possible without those people taking the time to meet with the team.
 Thank you to each of the Tennessee representatives, their staffs, the Brookings Institution, the U.S. Diplomacy Center in the State Department, the Croatian Embassy and the U.S. Institute of Peace.
 We also want to thank the World Affairs Council of America for putting another successful Academic WorldQuest!

 Lastly, none of this trip would have been possible without your membership and/or donations.
 Thank you for your continuing support of the Tennesse World Affairs Council.
 Your membership and contributions make this possible.
-To become a member of the council click here.
-If you’d like to donate click here.
 Thank you and with your support we’re looking forward to returning next year!

 THANKS TO BELMONT UNIVERSITY’S CENTER FOR INTERNATIONAL BUSINESS

 THANKS TO THE NASHVILLE AREA CHAMBER OF COMMERCE, INTERNATIONAL BUSINESS COUNCIL

 THANKS TO THE TNWAC WEEKLY QUIZ PARTNERS